jsharkey13/cambridge-cstia-databases/tutorials/graph.md

 ## Final notes

 As with SQL, it is worth pointing out that Cypher is not case-sensitive and the keywords can be written in lowercase without issue.
-Capital letters are used here only to clearly distinguish the keywords.
+The relationship labels (e.g. `ACTED_IN`) are case-sensitive though.
+Capital letters are used for keywords here only to clearly distinguish them.